-Using Baking Soda and Lemon Juice as a Yeast Alternative
+Baking Soda and Lemon Juice

 When you combine yeast, flour, and water, sugars are released and consumed by the yeast, which in turn releases carbon dioxide.
 It's this carbon dioxide that's responsible for making bread rise.
 You can create a similar carbon dioxide release by combining baking soda with an acid.
 Some recipes, like biscuits, already rely on this.

 - Add all the ingredients according to the recipe.

 - Then, add equal parts baking soda and lemon juice to equal the amount of yeast called for in the recipe.
-So, if the recipe calls for one teaspoon of yeast, you need to add a half teaspoon of baking soda and a half teaspoon of lemon juice.
+For example, if the recipe calls for one teaspoon of yeast, you need to add a half teaspoon of baking soda and a half teaspoon of lemon juice.
 Buttermilk or a 50-50 mix of milk and vinegar can also be used in place of the lemon juice.

 - Bake as usual.
-The dough doesn't need rise time when you're using baking soda and lemon juice in place of the yeast.
+The dough doesn't need the typical rise (or proofing) time when you're using this substitute.
 In fact, for the reaction to work properly, it's important to get your dough in the oven as soon after you've added these final ingredients as you can.

-Using Double-Acting Baking Powder as a Yeast Alternative
+Double-Acting Baking Powder

-Baking powder is made from baking soda and an acid (cream of tartar), so it'll also give you the carbon dioxide reaction that you're seeking.
-For the best results, replace the yeast called for in the recipe with an equal amount of baking powder.
+Baking powder is made from baking soda and an acid (cream of tartar), so it will also give you the carbon dioxide reaction that you're seeking.
 Double-acting baking powder will give you the best results.
 It releases carbon dioxide twice—first when it is mixed with the liquid ingredients in the recipe, and again when it is heated in the oven.

-A Word About Yeast Substitutes
+About Yeast Substitutes